 A. This M.S. program is full-time; attending part-time is not an option.
-While we have no control over student work or extracurricular schedules, taking on too much is strongly discouraged.
-This program is designed to be highly intensive and demanding; graduates will thus be demonstrating to professional school admissions committees the ability to handle challenging biomedical material in the context of a high work load – exactly what is required for admission and success in those schools.
-Furthermore, students on the research track will be expected to spend some evening and weekend hours in the laboratory – for a variety of reasons, biomedical research rarely fits neatly into an 8-5 schedule!
+While we have no control over student work or extracurricular schedules, taking on too many extracurricular activities is strongly discouraged.
+This program is designed to be highly-intensive and demanding, so our graduates can demonstrate to professional school admissions committees their ability to handle challenging biomedical material in the context of a high workload.
+Furthermore, students accepted to the research track will be expected to spend some evening and weekend hours in the laboratory since biomedical research rarely fits neatly into an 8-5 schedule.

 Q. Is there an interview?

-A. Applicants to the research track may be interviewed by potential mentors to determine the best laboratory/mentor placement.
-Interviews may take place in person or via a phone or video call.
-Applicants SHOULD NOT contact potential mentors until expressly directed to do so by the program.
+A. Applicants to the research track will be interviewed by potential mentors to determine the best laboratory/mentor placement.
+These interviews may take place in-person, via a phone call, or video call.
+Applicants SHOULD NOT contact potential mentors until expressly directed to do so by the Program Director.

 Q. When do classes begin and end?

-A. Coursework Track: In order to be awarded an MS degree in Physiology, coursework track students register for Fall and Winter terms and the Spring Half Term.
+A. Coursework Track: In order to be awarded an MS degree in Physiology, coursework track students register for Fall and Winter terms, and the Spring Half Term.
 All coursework track students begin the program at the beginning of the Fall term in either late August or early September.
-Students must complete their Capstone Project during the month of June in the Spring Term, which ends at the end of June.
+Students must complete their Capstone Project during the month of June in the Spring Term.
 Traditional start dates may be found on the Registrar’s Office webpage.
-This means that planning to enter a program that begins prior to the end of June is not realistic if you desire to complete the MS degree requirements.
+If you plan to pursue employment that begins prior to the end of June, doing so is not realistic if you desire to complete the MS degree requirements.
 Accommodations are made only for students whose health profession's program matriculation date occurs before the end of our MS program in June.

-Research Track: In order to be awarded an MS degree in Physiology, research track students register for Fall and Winter terms and the Summer Hull Term, which ends in late August.
-Research students must complete a minimum of 10 months in a laboratory (with typically 1 additional month to write and present the final project) to be awarded the MS degree.
+Research Track: In order to be awarded an MS degree in Physiology, research track students register for Fall and Winter terms, and typically the Summer Half Term, which ends in mid-late August.
+Research students must complete a minimum of 10 months in a laboratory (with typically 1 additional month to write and present their Capstone Project) to be awarded the MS degree.
 Possible early start dates for research are the beginning of July (can then be finished by ~June 15) or the beginning of August (can then be finished by ~July 15).
 Traditional start dates may be found on the Registrar’s Office webpage.

 Q. What is the class-size?

-A. Class size will be around 35 total students in order to provide individualized attention, ensure access to laboratory space and research resources, and build an interactive, collegial atmosphere of cooperation.
+A. Class size typically ranges between 30-36 students in each cohort in order to provide individualized attention, ensure access to laboratory space and research resources, and build an interactive, collegial community.

 Q. What is the composition of the class?
 How many students do you take from UM?
 What is the average GPA of accepted students, etc.?

-A. We strive for a class size of approximately thirty-five students.
+A. We strive for a class size between 30-36 students.